guti15/guti.github.io/about.md

 <p> <b> “When I hear somebody sigh, Life is hard, I am always tempted to ask, ‘Compared to what?'” – Sydney Harris</b>  </p>

 <!-- <p>Love seeking new challenges in life, hence my transition to become a 'hacker'.
 Love puzzle, love socializing, and engineering new ways to fix a problem.
 I enjoy life from different view points.
 Life is dynamic, and can not be viewed from a fixed point.
-Currently working as an Operation Engineer @ Veracode.
-The environment at my workspace is marvelous!
-As a company in the cyber security field, conducting <i>Static Analysis</i>, and other forms of security I'm really blessed to work with people short of genius, from social engineering to traditional software engineering.
+Currently working as a software Engineer @ Veracode.
+As a company in the cyber security field focusing in application security, conducting <i>static nalysis & dynamic analysis</i>, and other forms of security offering our customers our best advice on where to remidiate their software.
+I'm really blessed to work with people short of genius, from social engineering to traditional software engineering.

 </p>
  -->